Measure bound for translation surfaces with short saddle connections: Semianalytic period coordinate charts

 In particular, any sufficiently small neighborhood of a point $X\in \H$ will be a period coordinate chart.
 However, it is \emph{not} necessarily true that for a small neighborhood $U$ of a boundary point $\bar X$ in $\barPH$, the set $p^{-1}(U)\cap \H$ is a period coordinate chart.
 One issue is that the set might not be simply connected, in which case it is not possible to consistently choose a basis of relative homology to take periods of.

 \begin{example}[Cautionary] Even on a simply connected subset of $p^{-1}(U)\cap\H$, the period coordinate map might not be injective.
-To see this, consider a boundary point with two levels, connected by a single node, with a pole of order $3$ below (e.g. the surface in Figure \ref{fig:surfaceH13}).
-Let $X',X''$ be two surfaces near this boundary point whose coordinates are identical, except that for the scaling parameters $t'_{-1},t''_{-1}$, we have $t'_{-1}=-t''_{-1}$.
-All periods of relative cycles coming from the top surface are the same for $X',X''$.
-Since the bottom differentials are multiplied by $(t'_{-1})^2 = (t''_{-1})^2$, the periods of cycles from the bottom surface are also all equal.
+To see this, consider a boundary point of the type shown in in Figure \ref{fig:surfaceH4}.
+This has two levels, connected by a single node, with a pole of order $4$ below.
+Let $X',X''$ be two surfaces near this boundary point whose coordinates are identical, except that for the scaling parameters $t'_{-1},t''_{-1}$, we have $t'_{-1}=\omega t''_{-1}$, where $\omega^3=1,\omega\ne 1$.
+All periods of cycles coming from the top surface are the same for $X',X''$.
+Since the bottom differentials are multiplied by $(t'_{-1})^3 = (t''_{-1})^3$, the periods of cycles from the bottom surface are also all equal.
 Since we can form a basis out of such cycles that do not cross the nodes, we have that the all periods for $X',X''$ are equal.
 On the other hand, the two surfaces must in fact be different, since they have different analytic coordinates (this also can be seen directly from the flat pictures). \end{example}

 Instead we use the sets $V$ defined in Section \ref{sec:vk}.

 \begin{lemma} Each set $V =V_k \subset \H$ from Section \ref{sec:vk} is a period coordinate chart in the above sense, provided that the $\epsilon$ in the defintion of $V$ is sufficiently small (see Section \ref{sec:vk}, item (\ref{item:epss})). \end{lemma}